teilo-NativeApp/teilo-presentation/voiceText.md

 organizing apartment life can be tricky

-did you ever had bad mood after splitting costs? ↓↓↓
+did you ever had bad mood after splitting costs? ↓↓↓ GIF
 →→→

-we might have found a solution
+We might have found a solution.

 We built an app ↓↓↓ for organizing the flatsharing life equally between groups/partners